smithy-lang/smithy/designs/inline-io.md

 Operations will allow inlining input and output definitions, indicated by a walrus operator (`:=`).
 Inlined structures will deviate from normal structure definitions in two respects.
 Firstly, the structure keyword will be omitted.
-Additionally, providing a name for the inlined shape will be optional.
+Additionally, the names of the structures will be generated.

 ### Walrus Operator

 Rather than using the same standalone colon (`:`) that is used in other cases, a walrus operator will be used to indicate an inline definition.
-The reason for this is to visually distinguish it at the outset, as well as to make tooling a bit cleaner to write.
+The reason for this is to visually distinguish it at the outset, as well as to make parsers simpler because the walrus operator removes the need for arbitrary lookahead.

 This usage of the operator is analogous to how some programming languages use it.
 For instance, Python uses it to assign a name to the result of an